-Fnac Darty Participations et Services has entered into centralized cash management agreements for an unlimited term with its French and non-French subsidiaries.
+Fnac Darty Participations et Services has entered into centralized cash management agreements for an unlimited term with its main French and its non-French subsidiaries.

 The purpose of these agreements is to centralize the Group's cash management ("cash pool") in order to encourage coordination and optimization in using cash surpluses or in covering aggregate cash requirements at Group level.